ra-fletcher/baseline/README.md

 ## Contact

-If you encounter a clear bug or have any questions/suggestions, please feel free to contact me via my email: [rfletcher@georgeinstitute.org.au](mailto:rfletcher@georgeinstitute.org.au?subject=Inquiry)
+If you encounter a clear bug or have any questions/suggestions, please feel free to contact me via my [email](mailto:rfletcher@georgeinstitute.org.au?subject=Inquiry).

 -----